 - Regional Safety Quality Review Board - monthly meeting chaired by the Regional VP for Quality or equivalent with participation from the regional operational management teams & Station Managers.

 - MORSE Forum - Monthly meeting chaired by the Regional Risk SVP (Rest of Network RON) and SVP Operational Risk (Americas) with all applicable EVPs, SVPs, VPs, GMs and Station Managers.
-Central Oversight is provided by the attendance of the Senior Executive Management Team (CEO, COO & Group Company Secretary & Corporate Affairs Director) and the Group Risk Team.
+Central Oversight is provided by the invitation of the Senior Executive Management Team (CEO, COO & Group Company Secretary & Corporate Affairs Director) and the Group Risk Team.

 Data Collection & Usage